giprocida/Debezium-practical-examples/README.md

 * Schema Integration: Ensures data conforms to the schema and interacts with the schema registry.

+### What is Avro Binary Format? ###
+Imagine you have a message that you want to send to someone, but you want to make it as small and efficient as possible.
+Avro binary format is like a special way of packaging that message so it's really compact, fast to send, and easy for the receiver to understand.

+* Compact Size: Avro binary format takes your data and shrinks it down.
+This means it uses less space and is faster to move around, like sending a short text instead of a long letter.
+* Schema-Based: A schema is like a blueprint or a set of instructions that explains how your data is organized.
+Avro uses this schema to know exactly what kind of data it's dealing with.

+* Self-Describing: When you send your data, Avro includes the schema with it.
+This way, the person receiving your data knows exactly how to read it, even if they’ve never seen it before.
+However, in the context of Confluent's Avro serializer, the serializer includes a special identifier (schema ID) and a magic byte at the beginning of the message instead of the full schema.
+The schema ID refers to the schema stored in the schema registry.
+Take a look at the [Avro Serializer](https://docs.confluent.io/platform/current/schema-registry/fundamentals/serdes-develop/serdes-avro.html) for more insights.

+* Schema Evolution: Over time, you might need to change your data (like adding a new ingredient to your recipe).
+Avro makes it easy to update your schema without breaking everything.
+You can add new fields or change things around, and it ensures old data can still be read.

 #### Minikube ####
 Minikube is designed to run a local Kubernetes cluster on your machine for development and testing.
 It creates a VM (or uses a container) to run the Kubernetes cluster, and this VM/container runs its own Docker daemon, isolated from your host machine’s Docker daemon.
 You start Minikube using a command, choosing a VM driver (like VirtualBox) or a container driver (like Docker).
 For example, you might use minikube start.